zhumingtaoNJ/CS106L/Type-and-Structure.md

 ## auto

-auto can be used to infer some normal type, or even a list，typically，it's used in `loops`
+Auto can be used to infer some normal type.

+Or even a list，typically，it's used in `loops`

 But it can't be used for user-defined type